 Rather than teaching people to sell, this is an approach that removes the fear of rejection, call reluctance and many of the common emotional barriers that prevent salespeople from selling up to their real capabilities.

-To learn more about the myths of why salespeople succeed or fail and how to bring each of these five dimensions into congruence, download our ebook: You Can’t Teach People to Sell by Teaching People to Sell.
+To learn more about the myths of why salespeople succeed or fail and how to motivate sales teams by bringing each of these five dimensions into congruence, download our ebook: You Can’t Teach People to Sell by Teaching People to Sell.

 From customer service to marketing to product development, the job of selling is no longer confined to those people working…

 Imagine that you coach a college rugby team.
 You have a potential star player.
 He’s big, fast, talented, has a…